Generic views

 return person_viewset

-The viewset can be further customised by overriding other attributes and methods.
+The viewset can be further customized by overriding other attributes and methods.

 Icon